 In 2003, I saw the Burqa emerging in Morocco.
-It’s visibility in Casablanca, Rabat, Sale, Kasar Kabir, and in Tangier, started trickling down to Asilah, a town I often visited.
-The trend was growing, and begun to, as I saw it encroach on the national costume, and impact attitudes at the same time.
+It’s visibility in Casablanca, Rabat, Sale, Kasar Kabir and in Tangier, started trickling down to Asilah, a town I often visited.
+The trend was growing, and begun to, as I saw it, encroach on the national costumes impacting attitudes at the same time.

-The Burqa seemed then, and still does now, to me, very odd and foreign to Morocco’s environment due to its unfamiliarity there.
-How, this strange and allian garment, the Burqa, without ever having had any previous links with Morocco, or its fashion was surfacing in the local communities, and in private wardrobes, I couldn’t quite work out how, and why, it was spreading, which I kept pondering for a while.
+The Burqa seemed then, and still does, a very odd phenomenon, and foreign to Morocco’s environment due to its unfamiliarity there.
+How this strange and alien garment, not previously linked with Morocco, was suddenly, rapidly, surfacing in the local communities and private wardrobes.
+I couldn’t quite work out how, and why, it was spreading, which I kept pondering for a while.

-It troubled me, to see a female covered from head to foot, in such a way, with such a horrible garment.
-Cloaking, totally, her face and body from view, as she moved silently through Souks and Medinas – sometimes, the fabric draping and sweeping along the floor, seemed like dark, silent, moving, shadows extended from their objects.
+It troubled me, to see the female covered from head to foot, in such a way, with such an undignified garment, being, totally cloaked, from face down and covering her feet, that when women moved through Souks and Medinas, the fabric draping and sweeping along the floor, seemed like dark, silent, moving, shadows extended from their objects.

-The growth of the Burqa was more than a developing, warped, fashion, it had a new religious mind-set that was pulling a sizable number of normal folk, under its fold.
-Tagged, with a paralleled narrative that accompanied it, with a definitive discourse, to bolster the trend.
-Structuring and giving the Burqa its legitimacy.
-It became a cultural fact, a statement and symbol, not just merely the pointed female modesty, which it purported to cover, in the public domain.
+The growth of the Burqa was more than a developing, warped, fashion, it had a new religious mind-set that was pulling a sizable number of normal and moderate folk under its fold.
+The paralleled narrative that accompanied it, was a definitive religious discourse, bolsterring the burqa’s so-called brother hood.

-The first casualty registered, in its wake, would be the Jalaba, which was being ousted and replaced by the Burqa, and by those who’d chosen it, or, upon whom, it was enforced.
-It’s rise was threatening, not only, the existence of the Jalaba, but also the rich, and vibrant Moroccan attire.
-From which one could draw the wealth of associated tradition and customs, and the memories contained therein.
-If not that, just the simple appreciation of beauty in the decoration and craftsmanship that were being compromised, in the burqa’s wake.
+Tthe first casualty, was to be the Jalaba which was being ousted and replaced by the Burqa by those who’d chosen it, or, upon whom, it was enforced.
+It’s rise was threatening not only, the existence of the Jalaba, but the entire rich, and vibrant Moroccan attire, from which, one could draw on the wealth of associated traditions, customs, and the memories contained therein, if not, just simply appreciating the beauty of the decoration and craftsmanship that were being compromised, in the burqa’s wake.

-Morocco’s traditional clothing was, for decades, defined by the: Kaftan, Andora, Bediia, Hayyec, and Jalaba for the body; the Shede, and Sa’bnia for the head, and Al’belgha for the feet, and so on.
-Around which my generation, and those before, and after, grew up.
+Morocco’s traditional clothing have been, for decades, defined by the: Kaftan, Andora, Bediia, Hayyec, and Jalaba for the body; the Shede, and Sa’bnia for the head, and Al’belgha for the feet, and so on, which were familiar to many generation’s growing up around such beautiful and colorful clothes.